 “Monthly” means, in the context of monitoring frequency, one sampling event occurring every thirty (30) days with a minimum of twenty one (21) days between sampling events;

-“Nunavut Land Claims Agreement” (NLCA) means the “Agreement Between the Inuit of the Nunavut Settlement Area and Her Majesty the Queen in Right of Canada,” including its preamble and schedules, and any amendments to that agreement made pursuant to it;
+“Nunavut Agreement” (NA) means the “Agreement Between the Inuit of the Nunavut Settlement Area and Her Majesty the Queen in Right of Canada,” including its preamble and schedules, and any amendments to that agreement made pursuant to it;

-“Nutrients” means the suite of parameters referred to in Table 6.3 of the “Type A Water Licence Main Application Document” dated April 2015, and in Group 2 of Table 1 – Monitoring Groups located in Schedule J of this Licence;
+“Nutrients” means the suite of parameters referred to in Water Management Plan, and in Group 2 of Table 1 – Monitoring Groups located in Schedule I of this Licence;

-“Operation or Operations” means the entire set of site activities (excluding construction, care and maintenance, and decommissioning activities) associated with mining, processing and recovery of gold at the Meliadine Gold Project, as described in the Water Licence Application, Supporting Documents, and Technical Meeting Information Supplement documents submitted to the Board throughout the regulatory process;
+“Operation or Operations” means the entire set of site activities (excluding construction, care and maintenance, and decommissioning activities) associated with mining, processing and recovery of gold;

 “Operator” means the person who operates, has control or custody of, or is in charge of a mine or recognized closed mine;

-“Ore Stockpile” means the above-ground facility designated for the temporary storage of ore to be processed in the mill as indicated in the Application document entitled “Ore Storage Management Plan” dated April 2015, and illustrated in Drawing No. 6509-618-210-202-001: Typical Sections for OP1, OP2 and OP3;
+“Ore Stockpile” means the above-ground facility designated for the temporary storage of ore to be processed in the mill as indicated in the Ore Storage Management Plan;

-“Progressive Reclamation” means actions that can be taken during mining operations before permanent closure, to take advantage of cost and operating efficiencies by using the resources available from mine operations to reduce the overall reclamation costs incurred.
+“Progressive Reclamation” means actions that can be taken during mining Operations before permanent closure, to take advantage of cost and operating efficiencies by using the resources available from mine Operations to reduce the overall reclamation costs incurred.
 It enhances environmental protection and shortens the timeframe for achieving the reclamation objectives and goals;

 “Project” means the Meliadine Gold Project as outlined in the public registry for the Nunavut Impact Review Board (NIRB) File No. 11MN034 and for the Nunavut Water Board File No: 2AM-MEL1631, and 2BW-MEL1525 and 8BC-MEL1516 that are now amalgamated within File No: 2AM-MEL1631;